 The work most closely related to ours is RoboEXP~\cite{jiang2024roboexp}, where the robot interacts with the environment to build a complete 3D object graph of the scene.
 However, their focus is on tabletop scenes, while our mobile setting poses different challenges.
 In contrast, our approach emphasizes mobile exploration through active interaction, which introduces unique challenges such as larger exploration areas, more complex object relationships, and a broader action space.

-Fabian, et. al. also explores mobile exploration via active interaction~\cite{schmalstieg2023learning}.
+Fabian et al. also explore mobile exploration via active interaction~\cite{schmalstieg2023learning}.
 However, they only consider a subset of the diverse object relationships, which are essential for complex exploration behaviors.
 On the contrary, our 3D relational object graph can encode five types of object relations.
-Additionally, they only consider opening as a manipulation skill and rely on AR markers in the real world to guide manipulation.
+Additionally, they only consider opening skill and rely on AR markers in the real world to guide manipulation.
 In contrast, we incorporate more skills, including pushing, opening, lifting, flipping, and more, without requiring additional markers.